MyHusbandTenna/Its-TV-Time-README/README.md

 ♡》You can call me Batty/Bugs/Rem — or anything really.
 I'm 21+.
 She/Her.
 I'm really only on the SS2, but I'll occasionally pop in to SS1.

 ♡》I often have DNI, but ultimately please int with EXTREME CAUTION.
 I get nervous very easily and sometimes when I make new friends I immediately skitter away because I get so anxious.
-I am sorry ahead of time! /gen
+I'm sorry ahead of time! /gen

+♡》Please whisper to int!
+Especially because often I get distracted!
+But I also have my chat range very low (to around 3/5 spaces so I'm not overwhelmed!)

 ♡》Please don't copy my ponies; ask for inspo!